fzingg/hyperloop-showcase/README.md

 ```
 npm install webpack --save-dev
 ```
 This installs Webpack and creates a `node_modules` folder.
-This folder contains hundreds of JavaScript dependancies.
+This folder contains hundreds of JavaScript dependencies.

 ```
 npm install webpack -g